Hossein Fardoust: Iranian revolution and Fardoust's position

 Until the mid-1970s, Fardoust met with the Shah daily to personally inform him of the key details of intelligence reports.
 It is still unclear why the Shah did not want to meet in person with Fardoust two or three years before his fall.
 Fardoust retained his post, but now was forced to submit written reports to the Shah daily.
 The personal friendship that connected the Shah and Hossein Fardoust over the years has ended.

-Some of the most important Iranian army generals worked for some time under the leadership of Hossein Fardoust at "Imperial Inspectorate Organization", including General Abbas Gharabaghi, who in January 1979 was appointed shah by the chief of staff of the Iranian armed forces, when the monarch was forced leave Iran (January 16), and which contributed to the success of the revolution with its decision not to support the government approved by the Shah, prime minister Shapour Bakhtiar.
+Some of the most important Iranian army generals worked for some time under the leadership of Hossein Fardoust at "Imperial Inspectorate Organization", including General Abbas Gharabaghi, who in January 1979 was appointed the chief of staff of the Iranian armed forces by the Shah, when the monarch was forced to leave Iran (January 16), and which contributed to the success of the revolution with its decision not to support the government approved by the Shah, prime minister Shapour Bakhtiar.

 Fardoust obviously used the last few years of his tenure to establish close ties with those generals of the Iranian armed forces who criticized the Shah and played a decisive role in the first stage of the Islamic revolution in the decomposition of the old power structures of the monarchy.
 The very fact that General Hossein Fardoust and General Abbas Gharabaghi survived the Islamic Revolution intact, despite the fact that they worked with the Shah for many years, is considered by many researchers as clear evidence of their involvement in the Islamic Revolution.
 When protests against the Shah intensified in 1978, officers and politicians asked Fardoust to finally do something to stop Khomeini, to which Fardoust said: “It is completely useless to do anything.
 The Shah has long broken the law.
 It is time for him to paid the price for it".

-Some authors note that Fardoust played an important role in the return of Ayatollah Khomeini from emigration and in driving the Shah’s military and security personnel to the side of the revolutionaries.
+Some authors note that Fardoust played an important role in the return of Ayatollah Khomeini from exile and in driving the Shah’s military and security personnel to the side of the revolutionaries.
 It was Fardoust who urged General Gharabaghi not to suppress the revolution by force.

 Despite the high and important posts that he held under the Shah’s regime, and his close relations personally with the Shah, Fardoust remained in Iran after the overthrow of the monarchy.
 He was arrested, was in prison for some time, but, to everyone's surprise, he was not sentenced to death.
 According to the most common information, Fardoust actively cooperated with the Islamic regime, founded and until 1985 was the head of SAVAMA, the new security organization and secret police, which became the successor of SAVAK.

 In 1985, General Fardoust was removed from all posts and imprisoned in December, where he was charged with cooperation with the KGB of the USSR.